Hand-me-downs from history

 A picturesque, mysterious island around which many legends swirl.
 It is said that on this island, St. Mogue was born.

-Situated on the River Erne.
-1km walking trail.
+1km walking trail along the River Erne.
 Picnic benches.
 Home to the Dreamscape outdoor art exhibition.